How Does a Reverse Mortgage Work?

 Senior couple relaxing on porch, holding hand, laughing

-A reverse mortgage is a type of home loan that allows homeowners 62 and older to tap into their equity.
-They can use it to receive income, a line of credit or a lump-sum payment without needing to sell the home or move out.
+A reverse mortgage is a home loan that you won't pay back as long as you live in your home.
+It's designed for people who are retired, or plan to stay in their homes long term and need extra money to help with daily expenses.
+You can use it to receive income, a line of credit or a lump-sum payment without needing to sell the home or move out.

 How a Reverse Mortgage Works